By the fastCRW team · Published 2026-05-11 · Last reviewed 2026-05-11

 Cons

-Best for: Teams that need a complete scraping API with features like screenshots and PDF parsing.
-CRW vs Firecrawl comparison.
+Best for: Teams that need a complete scraping API with features like screenshots, PDF parsing, or Fire-engine anti-bot.
+For the head-to-head see Firecrawl alternative; for Rust-specific paths see Firecrawl self-hosted Rust crate.

 3. Crawl4AI — Best Python Extraction Library